sonu79/HR-Dashboard-MySQL-PowerBI/README.md

 Limitations:--
 During data querying, records with negative ages were excluded (967 records).
 Only employees aged 18 years and above were considered.
-Some termination dates were unrealistically far into the future and were not included in the
+Some termination dates were unrealistically far into the future and were not included in the analysis (1599 records).
+Only termination dates up to the current date were considered.